 - being around loads of people a day will surely make me anxious

-- given 5 instructions at once will be difficult
+- being given 5 instructions at once will be difficult

 - having to do the job how someone else wants me over the way that I can understand it.